 Because of my aloneness, I became an early and avid reader, devouring with equal relish the bleak realism of the Little House series by Laura Ingalls Wilder and the paranormal mysticism of the Hall Family Chronicles by Jane Langton.
 In my teens, I developed a deep and abiding love for Gothic romance.
 (My devotion to Mary Stewart would later have such a powerful influence on my writing that an editor once asked why I wrote with an English accent.)
 In my twenties, I gravitated to fantasy, particularly the works of Michael Moorcock.
 Next came my Stephen King phase, my Dean Koontz phase and then my enthrallment with spy fiction.

 Over the years, I went through a string of day jobs—including tax examiner for the IRS—while pursuing an English degree by night.
 I wrote and sold my first book during my junior year at the University of Houston.
-Since then, I’ve gone on to sell over sixty novels in multiple genres including paranormal, thriller and romantic suspense.
-My current work in progress is Book Six in The Graveyard Queen series.
-The fourth book, The Visitor, will be published in April, 2016, followed by The Sinner in October—just in time for my favorite holiday, Halloween.
+Since then, I’ve gone on to sell over sixty novels in multiple genres including paranormal, thriller and romantic suspense, and two of my books have been nominated for a Goodreads Choice Award for Best Horror.